iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 });
 ```

-At the end of this step you know Output #3.
+At the end of this step you know, **Output #3**.

 ## Define the transaction

-In this step the transaction essence is created.
+### Define the Inputs and Outputs

+Now, you can create the transaction essence to melt your native tokens as shown in the following snippet:

 ```typescript
 const inputs: IUTXOInput[] = [];